fau-masters-collected-works-cgarbin/cap5768-introduction-to-data-science/README.md

 Covered in the final project:

 * DataFrame `describe()`, to view summary statistics at a glance.
 All the important values are available with one function call.
-* How much we get out-of-the-box from the [`pandas_profiling`](https://github.com/pandas-profiling/pandas-profiling) package.
+* How much we get out of the box from the [`ydata-profiling`](https://ydata-profiling.ydata.ai/docs/master/) package.
 It is like a "mini EDA" with one line of code.
 * The `verbose` parameter to follow the progress of long-running [scikit-learn](https://scikit-learn.org/stable/) tasks.
 * Pay attention to the `random_state` parameter in the scikit-learn APIs to [get consistent results](https://scikit-learn.org/stable/common_pitfalls.html#randomness).
 * How to use [seaborn's](https://seaborn.pydata.org/) `heatmap` for confusion matrix visualization.
 More specifically, the trick to zero out the diagonal with NumPy `fill_diagonal()` to make the classification mistakes stand out in the graph.